English Cocker Spaniel characteristics are appealing to everyone, particularly families with children. They're so loving and

-Cocker Spaniel characteristics are so endearing; with their adoring eyes, long floppy ears, and wagging tail - once you've owned one, you'll never consider any other dog breed!
+Cocker Spaniels are so endearing; with their adoring eyes, long floppy ears, and wagging tail - once you've owned one, you'll never consider any other dog breed!

 Their characteristics are unmatchable.
-They have such an attractive, appealing face with beautiful, expressive dark brown eyes, (sometimes hazel colored) and the rims of their eyes are slightly oval in shape.
+They have such an attractive, appealing face with beautiful, expressive dark brown (sometimes hazel colored) oval eyes.

 Cocker Spaniel's ears are long, set low and lie close to the head, and are clad in beautifully soft, flowing fur.

-I love the way their ears gently swing from side to side as they trot about their business - they're so adorable, but because these pendulous ears dangle as they do, they often end up in their food and water bowls!
+I love the way their ears gently swing from side to side as they trot about their business - they're so adorable.
+Unfortunately, one of the down sides to these beautifully pendulous ears is that they often end up in their dinner bowl!

 Their skull is domed and slightly flattened; the muzzle is softly shaped and the same length as the skull.

-Their American cousins are slightly different, and it's obvious when you see them together - if you'd like to learn more about their American cousin just follow the link.
+Their American cousins are slightly different, and it's obvious when you see them together - if you'd like to see some photos and learn more about their American cousin just follow the link.

 Their beautiful coat has two layers; an undercoat and a silky top coat which is flat and straight, but sometimes wavy, and very soft and silky to the touch, with heavy feathering on the legs.